albertoazinar/dapp/README.md

  [More Images Here](./screenshots)

+### How to test

-If you own a Android device, please try it out and give some feedback, specialy through contribuitions here on Github, but you can also find me through [my twitter](https://twitter.com/lsambo02).
+- If you own a Android device, please try it out and give some feedback, specialy through contribuitions here on Github, but you can also find me through [my twitter](https://twitter.com/lsambo02).
-On iOS you can [ use the deployed demo and add to your Home Screen ](http://despensa-1bed3.web.app/) and enjoy
+- On iOS you can [ use the deployed demo and add to your Home Screen ](http://despensa-1bed3.web.app/) and enjoy

 ### Use #dapp for public tweets